Alecsg09/elden-ring-weapon-analysis/README.md

 🚀 Conclusion

 This project demonstrates a full cycle of data analysis.
-I proved that regardless of the tool—be it a spreadsheet, a database, or a programming language.
+I proved that regardless of the tool,be it a spreadsheet, a database, or a programming language.
 I can extract valuable insights and communicate them effectively in English, meeting international market standards.

 Tools: Excel, SQL (SQLite), DBeaver, Python (Pandas/Matplotlib), VS Code.